eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 **49.1 GENERAL COMBAT**
 1. [Better Locational Damage](https://www.nexusmods.com/starfield/mods/132860) Adds a mechanic that means a well-placed shot can be deadly.
 If an enemy isn’t wearing a helmet, a single shot to the head will kill them swiftly and painlessly.
 Use this mod to make headshots to you produce vanilla levels of damage i.e. you won't die as quickly if on the receiving end of a headshot. **if using, enable the 'Better Locational Damage - Human Damage - Patch' mod too**. **This mod can be enabled mid save but it is recommened to not disable the mod mid save, as redundant scripts can be baked into your save and cause issues, instead if you want to test this on an existing save, do so and then return to the save you made before adding this mod if you want to remove it.**
 2. [Doubled Enemy Numbers - No Robots](https://www.nexusmods.com/starfield/mods/6030) enemy numbers in most abandoned, deserted, forgotten places are doubled.
+3. El Jefe Combat AI Stealth Patch.
+Enabling this will make stealth play more viable but will reduce enemy awareness and therefore make the game easier and less realistic.
-3. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Gorefield gives you a set of gameplay options that allow you to turn on special gory death effects for NPCs. **Recommended to disable the headshot feature of this mod, in the gameplay settings, if using with the mod Better Locational Damage**.
+4. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Gorefield gives you a set of gameplay options that allow you to turn on special gory death effects for NPCs. **Recommended to disable the headshot feature of this mod, in the gameplay settings, if using with the mod Better Locational Damage**.
-4. [Human Damage multiplier options](https://www.nexusmods.com/starfield/mods/12603) choose a higher/lower multipler here if you want headshots to you and enemies to do more/less damage.
+5. [Human Damage multiplier options](https://www.nexusmods.com/starfield/mods/12603) choose a higher/lower multipler here if you want headshots to you and enemies to do more/less damage.
-5. [Remove Auto Aim](https://www.nexusmods.com/starfield/mods/14096) Removes the auto aim from the game.
+6. [Remove Auto Aim](https://www.nexusmods.com/starfield/mods/14096) Removes the auto aim from the game.
 When shooting, if you see the red crosshair appearing to correct your aim, that is the auto aim kicking in, this mod simply disables that.
 Want to get the satisfaction of knowing direct hits are down to your skill and accuracy, then this mod is for you. **enabled by default**

 **58.1 BEAUTY & APPEARANCE**
 1. [NPC Height Variation Toolkit](https://www.nexusmods.com/starfield/mods/7466) A mod that realistically resizes all human NPCs in the game.
 NPCs are no longer all the same height.
 Included patch that fix an issue if playing with a female character, in third person and when aiming down sights, as well as [No Rescale on Interact](https://www.nexusmods.com/starfield/mods/7945) that disables automatic rescaling of characters on interaction with furniture and terminals so they don't visibly shrink/grow when sitting, standing, operating computers/workstations, etc. **characters can clip furniture when using this mod e.g. when sitting or leaning at desks.**